 - drafting letters, contracts, leases and other agreements.

 In the spring semester, full-time first year students will be able to select one elective course from a list of 3-4 course offerings.
 Only first year students will be enrolled in these courses and enrollment will be across all of the first year sections.
-The courses offered as first year electives will vary from year to year, and in the past have included: Introduction to Intellectual Property, Environmental Law, International Law, Criminal Procedure, Introduction to Business Organizations and Taxation.
+The courses offered as first year electives will vary from year to year, and in the past have included: Introduction to Intellectual Property, Environmental Law, International Law, Criminal Procedure, Introduction to Business Organizations, Family Law and Taxation.
 Each student will list his or her preferences and a lottery system will be used to fill the courses.

 First-Year Scheduling Options